FrancesC0de/HOLMES/README.md

 ## Introduction
 This repository contains the code for running the experiments of HOLMES: HOLonym-MEronym based Semantic inspection. <br />
-The entire repository, including the experimental code, can be downloaded from this *anonymous* [link](https://zenodo.org/record/4902937#.YLspEvkzZPY).

 This code includes: